Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/ConnectingToDevice.md

 Window to enter an ip address will open.

-If you want to manually enter device IP, please follow the instructions in the [Android ADB Document](https://developer.android.com/studio/command-line/adb#wireless) to switch your device to TCP mode first.
+If you want to manually enter the device IP, please follow the instructions in the [Android ADB Document](https://developer.android.com/studio/command-line/adb#wireless) to switch your device to TCP mode first.

-If the device you want to connect through Wifi, is already connected through USB, you can simply click **Connect** .
+If the device you want to connect through Wifi is already connected through USB you can simply click **Connect** .

 ![Enter IP](images/enter_ip_window.png)